1.man·i·fest adjective \ˈma-nə-ˌfest\

 228.territory noun \ˈter-ə-ˌtȯr-ē\

-a geographic area belonging to or under the jurisdiction of a governmental authority
+geographic area belonging to or under the jurisdiction of a governmental authority

 Those mountains are in Mexican territory.